State Agency Placements

 Description

-If you want to get to work right away, implementing policy and programs, the state fellowship is for you.
-State fellows are often on the implementation side of policy, assisting in the design, implementation or analysis for program evaluation.
-They might participate in taskforces or do strategic planning for departments or analyze state data to improve program performance.
+If you want to implement policy and programs, the state fellowship is for you.
+State fellows often assist in the design, implementation or analysis for program evaluation.
+NEW for the 2025-2026 cohort, apply to work in New Hampshire or apply with a state placement already identified.

 Components